bsnes-emu/bsnes/docs/guides/shaders.md

 for the change to take effect.

 Open the Settings menu again,
-choose the "Video Shader" submenu, and now the shaders you installed should be listed at the bottom of the menu.
+choose the "Video Shader" sub-menu, and now the shaders you installed should be listed at the bottom of the menu.